CuckooEXE/ImperfectProjector/README.md

 Requests/sec.: 0
 ```

-This actually found a few endpoints that I didn't see by looking at the HTML of the pages I had already seen.
+This actually found a few CGI scripts that I hadn't found by looking at the HTML.
 I played around with a few of these, but didn't find anything *too* interesting.
-Of note are:
+There is a `test.cgi` and a `debug.cgi`, but playing around with them didn't seem to be too fruitful:

 ```bash
 $ curl -vvv http://10.0.0.227/cgi-bin/test.cgi